gremau/EarthSciNotebook/redbutte/rb_weatherstations.md

 This document describes the long-term weather stations located in Red Butte Canyon.

-//Originally, this info was taken from /RedButte/RBCWeatherStations.doc on the project Dropbox, last modified on 11/5/2007.
-It has been subsequently changed to reflect recent activity.//
+*Originally, this info was taken from /RedButte/RBCWeatherStations.doc on the project Dropbox, last modified on 11/5/2007.
+It has been subsequently changed to reflect recent activity.*

 ## History

-For a history of these stations, begin by reading Ehleringer et al.
+For a history of these stations, begin by reading:

-1992.
-Red Butte Canyon Research Natural Area: History, Flora, Geology, Climate, and Ecology.
+ Ehleringer et al. 1992.
+Red Butte Canyon Research Natural Area: History, Flora, Geology,Climate, and Ecology.
 Great Basin Naturalist 52(2), pp95-121.

 The present weather stations have been running since 1982 but are positioned in the same locations as much older weather stations.
 At this time, the historical weather station data (prior to 1982) have not been aggregated, quality checked, and made available to the public.